satishdevops777/Devops/Aws.md

 - AWS Shield & WAF → DDoS and security protections at the edge.
 - Global Accelerator → Directs traffic through AWS global network for reduced latency.

+👉 In short:
+- Region = where your workloads run.
+- Edge Location (PoP) = where your content is delivered from, close to the user.

+AWS Identity and Access Management (AWS IAM)

 ## RDS Proxy

 Amazon RDS Proxy is a fully managed database proxy service for Amazon RDS and Amazon Aurora.
 It helps improve application scalability, resiliency, and security by sitting between your application and your RDS/Aurora databases.
 RDS Proxy is never publically accessible(Must be accessed from VPC)